browserengineering/book/book/visual-effects.md

                 browser.handle_key(event.text.text.decode('utf8'))
 ```

-This loop replaces all of the `bind` calls in the `Browser`
-constructor, which you can now remove.
-I've changed the signatures of
-the various event handler methods.
-For example, the `handle_click`
+I've changed the signatures of the various event handler methods.
+For
-method is now passed a `MouseButtonEvent` object, which thankfully
+example, the `handle_click` method is now passed a `MouseButtonEvent`
-contains `x` and `y` coordinates, while the `handle_enter` and
+object, which thankfully contains `x` and `y` coordinates, while the
-`handle_down` methods aren't passed any argument at all, because we
+`handle_enter` and `handle_down` methods aren't passed any argument at
-don't use that argument anyway.
-You'll need to change the `Browser`
+all, because we don't use that argument anyway.
+You'll need to change
-methods' signatures to match.
+the `Browser` methods' signatures to match.

 ::: {.further}
 SDL is most popular for making games.
 Their site lists [a selection of